-From first light until after dark, immerse yourself in the sensations of our Amazon rainforest tour while enjoying comfortable lodges artfully constructed to exist in harmony with the surrounding environment.
+From first light until after dark, immerse yourself in the sensations of our Amazon rainforest tour while enjoying our comfortable, air-conditioned lodge artfully constructed to exist in harmony with the surrounding environment.
 Explore a different side of Amazon rainforest travel as you head high into the canopy at day break, encountering birds and other wildlife in the treetops.

 |Year||Double Occupancy||Single Occupancy|

 Pricing based on a minimum of two guests.

 Fly independently to Lima, Peru, and overnight at the Swissôtel.
 (D Aloft)

 Tour historic Lima, visiting Casa Aliaga, a private home dating back to the Conquistadors.
 See the Cathedral, where Francisco Pizarro is entombed, and Plaza de Armas.
 Tour the monastery and vast catacombs of the Iglesia de San Francisco.
 Overnight at the Swissôtel.
 (B,L)

 Fly across the Andes to the lively frontier city of Iquitos.
 Board a speed boat and head out onto the Amazon River toward Ceiba Tops Lodge.
 This evening, visit Monkey Island, enjoy a rainforest tour or enjoy another excursion of your choice.
 (B,L,D)

 Canopy Walkway / ReNuPeRu Ethnobotanical Garden / Ceiba Tops